janwilmake/xymake/README.md

 - provide an easy way to interact with X context programatically (using APIs and MCP) in different formats
 - provide an easy way for devs to build with X actions such as posting
+- strong focus on UX that enables high adoption

 Out of scope: